MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/metrics-custom-overview.md

 Azure Monitor custom metrics are currently in public preview.

+> [!TIP]
+> See [Metrics in Application Insights](./../app/metrics-overview.md) for a detailed comparison between standard metrics, log-based metrics, and custom metrics.

 ## Methods to send custom metrics

 Custom metrics can be sent to Azure Monitor via several methods: